-Revenue are recognised in accordance with the provision of goods or services, provided that collectability of the consideration is probable.
+Revenues are recognized in accordance with the provision of goods or services, provided that collectability of the consideration is probable.

 Multiple element arrangements involving delivery or provision of multiple products or services are separated into individual distinct performance obligations.
 Total transaction price of the bundled contract is allocated to each performance obligation based on their relative standalone selling prices or estimated standalone selling prices.
-Each performance obligation is recognised as revenue on fulfilment of the obligation to the customer.
+Each performance obligation is recognized as revenue on fulfilment of the obligation to the customer.